High-voltage direct current: Thyristor valves

-Capacitor-commutated converters (CCC)
+Capacitor-commutated converters

 Line-commutated converters have some limitations in their use for HVDC systems.
-This results from requiring the AC circuit to turn off the thyristor current and the need for a short period of 'reverse' voltage to effect the turn-off (turn-off time).
-An attempt to address these limitations is the capacitor-commutated converter (CCC) which has been used in a small number of HVDC systems.
-The CCC differs from a conventional HVDC system in that it has series capacitors inserted into the AC line connections, either on the primary or secondary side of the converter transformer.
-The series capacitors partially offset the commutating inductance of the converter and help to reduce fault currents.
-This also allows a smaller extinction angle to be used with a converter/inverter, reducing the need for reactive power support.

-However, CCC has remained only a niche application because of the advent of voltage-source converters (VSC) which eliminate the need for an extinction (turn-off) time.
+This results from requiring a period of reverse voltage to affect the turn off.
+An attempt to address these limitations is the capacitor-commutated converter (CCC).
+The CCC has series capacitors inserted into the AC line connections.
+CCC has remained only a niche application because of the advent of voltage-source converters (VSCs) which more directly address turn-off issues.

-Voltage-source converters (VSC)
+Voltage-source converters

-Widely used in motor drives since the 1980s, voltage-source converters started to appear in HVDC in 1997 with the experimental Hellsjön–Grängesberg project in Sweden.
+Widely used in motor drives since the 1980s, voltage-source converters (VSCs) started to appear in HVDC in 1997 with the experimental Hellsjön–Grängesberg project in Sweden.
 By the end of 2011, this technology had captured a significant proportion of the HVDC market.

-The development of higher rated insulated-gate bipolar transistors (IGBTs), gate turn-off thyristors (GTOs) and integrated gate-commutated thyristors (IGCTs), has made smaller HVDC systems economical.
-The manufacturer ABB Group calls this concept HVDC Light, while Siemens calls a similar concept HVDC PLUS (Power Link Universal System) and Alstom call their product based upon this technology HVDC MaxSine.
+The development of higher rated insulated-gate bipolar transistors (IGBTs), gate turn-off thyristors (GTOs), and integrated gate-commutated thyristors (IGCTs), has made HVDC systems more economical and reliable.
+This is because modern IGBTs incorporate a short-circuit failure mode, wherein should an IGBT fail, it is mechanically shorted.
+Therefore, modern VSC HVDC converter stations are designed with sufficient redundancy to guarantee operation over their entire service lives.
+The manufacturer Hitachi Energy (formerly Hitachi ABB Power Grids) calls this concept HVDC Light, while Siemens calls a similar concept HVDC PLUS (Power Link Universal System) and Alstom call their product based upon this technology HVDC MaxSine.
 They have extended the use of HVDC down to blocks as small as a few tens of megawatts and overhead lines as short as a few dozen kilometers.
-There are several different variants of VSC technology: most installations built until 2012 use pulse-width modulation in a circuit that is effectively an ultrahigh-voltage motor drive.
-Current installations, including HVDC PLUS and HVDC MaxSine, are based on variants of a converter called a Modular Multilevel Converter (MMC).
+There are several different variants of VSC technology: most installations built until 2012 use pulse-width modulation in a circuit that is effectively an ultra-high-voltage motor drive.
+More recent installations, including HVDC PLUS and HVDC MaxSine, are based on variants of a converter called a modular multilevel converter (MMC).

 Multilevel converters have the advantage that they allow harmonic filtering equipment to be reduced or eliminated altogether.
 By way of comparison, AC harmonic filters of typical line-commutated converter stations cover nearly half of the converter station area.

 With time, voltage-source converter systems will probably replace all installed simple thyristor-based systems, including the highest DC power transmission applications.